elastic/universal-profiling-documentation/features.md

 Below the top graph, a list of smaller graphs show the individual trend-line for each of the items.

-The percentage displayed in the top-right corner of every smaller graphs is the _relative_ number of occurrences of every time over the total of samples in the group.
+The percentage displayed in the top-right corner of every smaller graph is the _relative_ number of occurrences of every time over the total of samples in the group.

 The smaller graphs are ordered in decreasing order, from top to bottom, left to right.

-**Do not confuse the displayed percentage with percentage of CPU usage**: Universal Profiler is not meant to show monitoring data, rather it allows to compare which software running in your infrastructure is the most expensive.
+**Do not confuse the displayed percentage with percentage of CPU usage**: Universal Profiler is not meant to show absolute monitoring data, rather it allows to compare which software running in your infrastructure is the most expensive.

-In the "Traces" tab, clicking on "Show more" in each of the smaller graphs will bring up on the screen the full stacktrace.
+In the "Traces" tab, clicking on "Show more" in each of the smaller graphs will show the full stacktrace.

 ![stacktraces show more](./img/stacktraces-detailed-view.png)

 Some possible use cases for the stacktraces view:

-* discover which container, deployed across on a multitude of machines, is the heaviest CPU hitter
+* discover which container, deployed across a multitude of machines, is the heaviest CPU hitter
 * discover how much relative overhead comes from third party software running on your machines
 * detect unexpected CPU spikes across threads, and drill down into a smaller time range to investigate further with a flamegraph

 #### Flamegraphs

-A flamegraph is a visualization technique that groups hierarchical data (stacktraces) into rectangles stacked one onto or next to each other.
+A flamegraph is a visualization technique that groups hierarchical data (stacktraces) into rectangles stacked onto or next to each other.
 The size of each rectangle represents the relative weight of a children compared to the parent.

 Flamegraphs provide immediate feedback on what parts of the software should be searched first for optimization